rookeudev/AUDYN/README.md

 - downloaded artwork can be cleared immediately or automatically on exit;
 - HTTPS responses, image downloads and Discord messages are size-limited and validated;
 - release builds enable standard Windows process and compiler hardening.

+## Why Audyn avoids connected accounts

+Many Spotify and Discord integrations use OAuth to connect a user's accounts.
+OAuth is a standard authorization system and is not automatically unsafe, but approving a connection gives the third-party application an access token.
+The scopes approved by the user determine which account data the application can read or change.
+Depending on those scopes, this can include profile information, playlists, saved content, or the Discord servers a user belongs to.
+This behavior is documented by both [Spotify Authorization](https://developer.spotify.com/documentation/web-api/concepts/authorization) and [Discord OAuth2 and Permissions](https://docs.discord.com/developers/platform/oauth2-and-permissions).

+Compared with an application that holds no account authorization, a connected integration creates another credential and another service that must be trusted and protected.
+If its token, storage, redirect flow, or backend is exposed or compromised, an unauthorized person may be able to use the permissions granted to that integration.
+This can make access to personal account data easier than when no third-party account permission exists at all.

+Audyn avoids that additional access path.
+It does not open a Spotify or Discord authorization page, receive access or refresh tokens, store account credentials, or operate a remote account-linking server.
+It reads only the Now Playing information exposed locally by Spotify to Windows and sends the selected Presence fields to the locally running Discord desktop client.

+> [!NOTE]
+> This is not a claim that every connected application is dangerous.
+It explains why Audyn requests no account access when local Rich Presence can work without it.

 This design reduces the amount of account access and personal data Audyn needs, but it is not a claim that software can be perfectly secure.
 Read the complete [privacy notice](PRIVACY.md) and [security model](SECURITY.md) for the detailed data flow, controls and limitations.